kryptokrona/kryptokrona-docs/README.md

 You must follow [strict markdown](https://daringfireball.net/projects/markdown/), not GFM.
 Important points include-

 * relative links without the `.md` extension ex-> `(guides/Rainborg-Wat-Dat)` instead of `(Rainborg-Wat-Dat)`

 * Links are *case sensitive*
   Links to files in `mkdocs.yml` must *perfectly match* the casing of the actual files, and the links to these files from other places must *perfectly match* the casing in `mkdocs.yml`.

 * If:
- (a)points are to be indented under one another, (b)pictures/information are to be included under a "step 1", (c)codeblocks are to be made under steps/points,
+ (a)points are to be indented under one another,
+ (b)pictures/information are to be included under a "step 1",
+ (c)codeblocks are to be made under steps/points,
-     they are to be indented by 4 points.
+     they are to be indented by 4 spaces.
- (d)Codeblocks must also start/end on a separate  line.
+ (d)codeblocks must also start/end on a separate  line.

   **Note: Text given beyond this point wrapped in code blocks are just examples, observe the formatting and not what's written**